Daniel Day-Lewis's Success and Achievements in Timeline

 1985: Critically Acclaimed Performance in My Beautiful Laundrette

-In 1985, Daniel Day-Lewis gave his first critically acclaimed performance in My Beautiful Laundrette.
+In 1985, Daniel Day-Lewis gave his first critically acclaimed performance in the film My Beautiful Laundrette.

-In 1989, Daniel Day-Lewis gave his performance as Christy Brown in Jim Sheridan's My Left Foot.
-It won him numerous awards, including the Academy Award and BAFTA Award for Best Actor.
+In 1989, Daniel Day-Lewis gave performance as Christy Brown in My Left Foot, winning numerous awards, including an Academy Award and a BAFTA Award.

 1989: Academy Award for My Left Foot